 - (14) Particularly in connection with initial public offerings (IPOs), if the issuer for the first time applies the IFRSs, FIN-FSA, as part of the approval of the prospectus, assesses the financial information included in the prospectus also as regards the application of IFRSs.
 FIN-FSA recommends that the company seeking listing contact them in good time before the start of the approval process, to resolve any questions involving the application of IFRSs.
-IFRSs. - (15) The prospectus application, including appendices, should be delivered to kirjaamo@finanssivalvonta.fi, to the Financial Supervisory Authority, P.O.Box 103, 00101 Helsinki, or to FIN-FSA's office reception, Snellmaninkatu 6, Helsinki. - (16) FIN-FSA recommends that the prospectus approval application describe the requirements for prospectus contents complied with in preparing the prospectus.
+IFRSs. - (15) The prospectus application, including appendices, should be delivered to kirjaamo@finanssivalvonta.fi, to the Financial Supervisory Authority, P.O.Box 103, 00101 Helsinki or to the reception point for incoming post in Rauhankatu 19, Helsinki.
+More information on a secure email system or reception of the incoming post is available on the FIN-FSA's website30.
+(Issued 4.4.2017, valid from 1.6.2017) - (16) FIN-FSA recommends that the prospectus approval application describe the requirements for prospectus contents complied with in preparing the prospectus.
 If the prospectus is drafted according to a proportionate schedule, information on its applicability should be included in the prospectus.
 All integral parts of the prospectus package, including documents incorporated by reference, should be appended to the application for prospectus approval.
-If the issuer authorises an agent other than a solicitor or lawyer to handle the prospectus approval process, the application should include a power of attorney. - (17) With the application for prospectus approval, a cross reference list should be submitted to FIN-FSA listing the pages of the prospectus where each required information item (as referred to in the Prospectus Regulation or MFD) can be found.
-FIN-FSA recommends that the cross reference list include all applicable items and sub-items of the annexes of the Prospectus Regulation and correspondingly all applicable sections, subsections and paragraphs of the MFD.
-If some required information is missing, this should be stated and, if necessary, justified in the cross reference list. - (18) If FIN-FSA's consent, as referred to in chapter 4, section 13 of the SMA, for the omission of some required information is applied for, FIN-FSA recommends that the matter be discussed already prior to submission of the application.
+If the issuer authorises an agent other than a solicitor or lawyer to handle the prospectus approval process, the application should include a power of attorney.31 - (17) With the application for prospectus approval, a cross reference list should be submitted to FIN-FSA listing the pages of the prospectus where each required information item (as referred to in the Prospectus Regulation or MFD) can be found.32 FIN-FSA recommends that the cross reference list include all applicable items and sub-items of the annexes of the Prospectus Regulation and correspondingly all applicable sections, subsections and paragraphs of the MFD.
+If some required information is missing, this should be stated and, if necessary, justified in the cross reference list.
+(Issued 4.4.2017, valid from 1.6.2017) - (18) If FIN-FSA's consent, as referred to in chapter 4, section 13 of the SMA, for the omission of some required information is applied for, FIN-FSA recommends that the matter be discussed already prior to submission of the application.
 However, the consent should be applied for at the latest in the application for prospectus approval.
-The reasons for omission of required information should be presented in the relevant items of the cross reference list. - (19) According to FIN-FSA's interpretation, the application documents or the prospectus may be considered incomplete, as referred to in chapter 5, section 1, subsection 3 of the SMA, if the financial statements and management reports included in the prospectus are unaudited at the time of application.
-An interim report that is to be incorporated in a prospectus but that is disclosed only after the start of the processing period of the application may, with FIN-FSA's consent, be included in the prospectus during the processing of the application, but in the case of prospectuses for share issues it must be included before the first half of the processing period has passed. - (20) According to FIN-FSA's interpretation, the application documents or the prospectus may be considered incomplete, as referred to in chapter 5, section 1, subsection 3 of the SMA, if, for example, required topics are missing, the documents comprise several unsettled matters or conditions, or documents incorporated by reference have not been submitted with the prospectus.
-Significant omissions in the financial information or operating and financial review are also factors that render a prospectus incomplete.
-The fact that a prospectus has to be amended during the review process based on comments by FIN-FSA does not affect the processing time of the prospectus, provided that the applicant does not unreasonably delay the submission of a new version of the prospectus.
+The reasons for omission of required information should be presented in the relevant items of the cross reference list. - (19) According to FIN-FSA's interpretation, the application documents or the prospectus may be considered incomplete, as referred to in chapter 5, section 1, subsection 3 of the SMA, if the financial statements included in the prospectus are unaudited at the time of application.
+An interim report that is to be incorporated in a prospectus but that is disclosed only after the start of the processing period of the application may, with FIN-FSA's consent, be included in the prospectus during the processing of the application, but in the case of prospectuses for share issues it must be included before the first half of the processing period has passed.
+(Issued 4.4.2017, valid from 1.6.2017) - (20) According to FIN-FSA's interpretation, the application documents or the prospectus may be considered incomplete, as referred to in chapter 5, section 1, subsection 3 of the SMA,